0hmsec/0hmsec.github.io/_posts/en/2025-02-01-htb-busqueda.md

 #### Testing locally

-Let's find out exactly how to work with Arbitrary Code Injection.
+Let's find out exactly how to work this Arbitrary Code Injection.
 I am using python virtual environment to test this package.

 ```bash
 0hmsec@kali:-$ python3 -m venv myenv